COMP2150-24s1/level-design-assessment-Ronitium/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

-When the player starts the level, there are mechanics that will be introduced to the player
+When the player starts the level, there are mechanics that will be introduced to the player.
+This will show the player on what to expect when it comes to trying to find out how to overcome obstacles, trying to think of a solution and how

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?